hzi-bifo/Quasimodo/README.md

 ## Assembly and SNP calling benchmarking based on HCMV mock communities

-This repository contains the scripts and pipeline which can reproduce the results in HCMV benchmarking paper.
-In this study we evaluated the genome assemblers and variants callers on 6 HCMV mock communities in which each consists of two lab strains.
+This repository contains the scripts and pipeline that reproduces the results of the HCMV benchmarking study.
+In this study we evaluated genome assemblers and variant callers on 6 in vitro generated, mixed strain HCMV sequence samples, each consisting of two lab strains in different abundance ratios.

 ### Prerequirements

-To reproduce the output, the following tools with specified version need to be installed:
+To reproduce the output, the following programs with specified versions need to be installed:

 1. `Snakemake` (v5.3.0) for excuting the pipeline.
 2. `R-3.5.1` and package `tidyverse`, `SomaticSignatures`, `MutationalPatterns` and `cowplot` for the visualization and mutation signature analysis.